fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ### In Mint Audits

 During each consensus epoch, code is in place to balance the known assets and liabilities of the mint.
-This will allow guardians to monitor for bugs which cause an debasements and raise the alarm / act accordingly.
+This will allow guardians to monitor for bugs which cause debasements and raise the alarm / act accordingly.

 It should be noted that if there is a quorum of bad guardians then these liabilities would be "unknown" to the Fedimint and so would not be identified by this process.